george miller prefers watching mad max in black and white

 The visionary director insists that "the best version of this movie is black and white."

 The blu-ray release of Mad Max: Fury Road will include a very different version of the film, if director George Miller gets his way.
 Speaking with /film, Miller explained how he chose to colour the landscape, and what his favourite version of the film really looks like:

 Miller insisted that this black and white version appear on the blu-ray release, alongside a 'silent' Mad Max, in which audiences would hear only the film's score, sans dialog.
 No colour, no sound: the purest Mad Max imaginable.
-If you're curious about what the film would look like without it's ultra-saturated palette, check out this edit of the trailer - Miller's definitely on to something.
+If you're curious about what the film would look like without its ultra-saturated palette, check out this edit of the trailer.
+Miller's on to something.